21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

 This recipe gives you many staple recipe ideas, as you can also use ground beef or Japanese-styled zero-carb noodles.

 These delicious low carb fish cakes are made with pink salmon and have a really low net carb count.

 They will be as tasty the next day and is an easy portable lunch.
 Take along a nice green salad and some avocado, and you'll have a lunch fit for a king.

 For the recipe and some amazing pictures showing every step in the preparation process, check out Ruled.me.

 Kebabs are perfect leftover food.
 They are easy to pack and, in most instances, can be eaten at room temperature.

 They are perfect for summer barbecue dinners.
 But even in winter, they can be cooked in the oven or a skillet.

-One of the things, I really love about this chicken kebab recipe is the pesto.
-I enjoy the pairing and when you make your own pesto from this simple recipe, you know that it is keto friendly.
+One of the things I love about this chicken kebab recipe is the pesto.
+I enjoy the pairing, and when you make your own pesto from this simple recipe, you know it is keto-friendly.